Configure Data Retention

 • Transactions are continually generated and contain a large amount of data.
 This can lead to large database sizes and degraded performance if data is not purged regularly.

 • Transactions contain user-entered Personally Identifiable Information.
 This can pose a security risk.
-Manager comes with several data security measures.
-It is recommended to ensure that PII is purged as soon as transactions have finished.
+Manager comes with several data security measures and we recommend purging PII data as soon as transactions have finished.

-Generally, you want to keep your purge settings strict.
-Using the strict mode will ensure that transaction data is purged regularly, maximizing your system’s performance and security.
-Manager supports this approach by a frequent job that checks for and purges any PII data and completed submissions that had been completed more than the maximum age time frame (according to your data retention management settings).
-The transactions eligible for deletion are completed transactions (successful submissions) and abandoned transactions.
-That is, the Manager must recognize that the transaction is in a finished state.
+Generally, you want to keep your purge settings strict, which ensures that transaction data is purged regularly, maximizing your system’s performance and security.
+Manager supports this approach by a frequent job that checks for and purges any PII data and completed submissions that had been completed more than the maximum age time frame.
+The transactions eligible for deletion are transactions in a finished state, such as completed transactions (successful submissions) and abandoned transactions.
+For more information, see the Transaction Records sections.

-Thresholds are only relevant to the Saved Transactions and Finished Transaction PII Data settings.
+This setting is only relevant to the Saved Transactions and Finished Transaction PII Data policies, as only they can be overridden on all 3 levels.

-Even if Enforce System/Org Thresholds is selected, changes to global or organization policies DO NOT affect the values set on lower levels.
-For example, if an organization has a Finished Transaction PII Data policy value of 14 days and you change the global Finished Transaction PII Data policy value to 7 days, the organization value will remain the same until the organization settings are edited.
-This avoids problems around accidental changes to global policies trickling through the entire system.
+Even if Enforce System/Org Thresholds is selected, changes to global or organization policies don't affect the values already set on lower levels.
+For example, if an organization has the Finished Transaction PII Data policy set as 14 days and you change the global Finished Transaction PII Data policy to 7 days, the organization's value will remain unchanged until you start editing it.
+This logic avoids problems around accidental changes of global policies that would start trickling through the entire system.

-7. The Saved Transactions setting allows you to specify the number of days after which a transaction that was explicitly saved by a user is automatically abandoned by the system.
-The number of days before abandonment will reset each time the form is saved by the user.
+4. Edit the maximum age of user saved transactions, after which they will be automatically abandoned, in the Saved Transactions field.
+The abandonment date is reset each time the form is saved by the user.
 This means that the allowable length of time between when the form is first opened and its eventual submission may be extended by the user resuming the form regularly to complete and save the entered data.

 Warning